Vagabond des Limbes, by Julio Ribera

 Julio Ribera was a Spanish comic artist, who has spent most of his career working for the French market.
 While his early work was published in Spanish magazines like Nicolás, El Coyote, Florita and Yumbo, Ribera has worked on a great many French comic magazines from 1954 until the 1990s.
 He has also drawn many newspaper comics for Opéra Mundi and France-Soir.
-The artist is however best known for his many collaborations with scriptwriter Christian Godard, with whom he most notably created the sci-fi saga 'Le Vagabond des Limbes' (1975-2003), but also the erotic 'Le Grand Manque' (1988-1993) and the crime noir 'Le Grand Scandale' (1994-1997).
-On his own, Ribera has made the erotic horror parody 'Dracurella' (1973-1979) and his autobiographical series 'Montserrat' (2003-2006).
+However, the artist is best-known for his many collaborations with scriptwriter Christian Godard, with whom he most notably created the sci-fi saga 'Le Vagabond des Limbes' (1975-2003), but also the erotic 'Le Grand Manque' (1988-1993) and the crime noir 'Le Grand Scandale' (1994-1997).
+Solo, Ribera has made the erotic horror parody 'Dracurella' (1973-1979) and his autobiographical series 'Montserrat' (2003-2006).
 He worked in both a realistic and a caricatural drawing style, but he used a mix for his most popular works.

 Early life and career

-Julio Ribera Trucó was born in Barcelona in 1927.
+Julio Ribera Trucó was born in 1927 in Barcelona.
 Growing up during the Spanish Civil War left a lasting impression on the boy.
 The death of his sister Montserrat added to the trauma.
-His father fought on the side of the liberals, while selling French cars to earn a living.
-Julio earned his first money by drumming in a jazz band and making illustrations in cooperation with the artist Pedro Alférez, who owned the publishing house Éxito.
+His father fought on the side of the left-wing troops, while selling French cars to earn a living.
+Julio earned his first money by drumming in a jazz band and making illustrations in collaboration with the artist Pedro Alférez, who owned the publishing house Éxito.
 Among his main influences were American artists like Alex Raymond, Hal Foster, Milton Caniff and Will Eisner, but also the Disney school.
 Later in life, he also expressed his admiration for his Pilote colleagues Jean Giraud, Robert Gigi, Alexis, Jean-Claude Mézières and Philippe Druillet, as well as his fellow press illustrators Jacques Pecnard and Charles Popineau.

 Early comics